The Washington State University General Catalog

 2. Repeats are allowed as transfer credit from another institution.
 However, the series of repeats and grades is retained on the student’s academic record.

 1. Only courses identified as acceptable equivalents according to the appropriate department, the Transfer Guide, or the Admissions Office are treated as repeats.
-If courses deemed equivalent in content differ in credit hours, the credit hours of the repeat course supersede the credit hours of the original course.
+If courses deemed equivalent in content differ in credits, the credit value of the repeat course supersede the credits of the original course.

 2. For courses repeated at other institutions, credit is awarded following the WSU repeat policy.